smaht-dac/submitr/docs/source/advanced_usage.rst

 If you want to perform `only` the server-side validation (for whatever reason), there is a ``--validate-remote-only`` option which will cause `only` remote server-side validation to be done;
 no local client-side validation will be done in this case.

-If you want to perform `only` the client-side validation **and** the server-side validation, there is a ``--validate-only`` option which will cause `only` both local client-side and remote server-side validation to be done.
-(The only real difference between this and option the plain ``--validate`` option, is that this option will `not` prompt you to continue the metadata ingestion process if there are no errors).

 .. note::
     In all of these "**only**" cases,